MostFrumiousBandersnatch/multilang/README.md

 =========
 multilaNG is a AngularJS module, allowing you to create HTML pages with internalization support easily.

+#Features
+* Ability to create few independently internationalized scopes in one app.
+* Integrtion with native directives like ng-repeat.
+* Built-in language switcher.

 #Installation
 Via bower:
 ```